Instructor: Jimin Ding

 Make-up exams are strongly discouraged.
 If you are aware of a conflict, please inform the instructor before the exam.
 Make-up exam will only be given if (1)within 1 week of the standard exam and (2)suitable documentation is provided within 2 days.

-Weekly homework should be submitted by Friday 1pm.
+Weekly homework should be submitted via Crowdmark by Thursday 11:59pm.
 NO LATE HOMEWORK WILL BE ACCEPTED.

 The computer homework will count as 20% of the course grade.

-Examples of SAS or R programs and output will be posted in the solution and discussed in class.
+Examples of R programs and output will be posted in the solution and discussed in class.

 Your grade will be based on weekly homework, 3 midterms and final.
 Then your course letter grade is determined as follows.
 The A range will be 85 to 100, the B range will be 70 to 85, the C range will be 60 to 70, and the D range will be 50 to 60, with plus and minus grades given to the top 10% and bottom 10% students in each of these ranges.
 If you register for ``Pass/Fail'' (or ``Credit/No Credit''), you must achieve at least 60 to pass, which is the lowest score for a C-.